Traders flee to police station over incitement to violence in Kericho

-Detectives moved in swiftly to contain the situation after a group of fruit vendors rushed to a nearby police station fearing for their lives following threats from a suspect who has since been arrested.
+Police in Kericho County have confirmed having intervened after a group of fruit vendors rushed to a police station fearing for their lives.

 Traders flee to police station over incitement to violence in Kericho

+The traders indicated having received threats, that they perceived to be credible, from a suspect who has since been arrested.

-The suspect threatened the fruit vendors that they would be ejected from the county before the forthcoming general elections.
+The suspect threatened the fruit vendors saying that the traders would be ejected from the county before the upcoming General Election.

-“The man who is a tout had commandeered his vehicle a Matatu registration number KCW 131D, blocking the vendors wares, leading to a protest from the fruit vendors based at Jumbo Petrol station.
-As the vendors asked the matatu driver to give them some space to attend to their customers, the tout shouted them down telling them that their days in the county were numbered, as they would be ejected before the forthcoming general elections.
-This alarmed the fruit vendors who have operated their businesses at the petrol station for the past 20 years."
-Read the statement from the DCI.
+“The man who is a tout had commandeered his vehicle - a matatu registration number KCW 131D - blocking the vendors' wares, leading to a protest from the fruit vendors based at Jumbo Petrol station.
+As the vendors asked the matatu driver to give them some space to attend to their customers, the tout shouted them down telling them that their days in the county were numbered, as they would be ejected before the forthcoming general election.
+This alarmed the fruit vendors who have operated their businesses at the petrol station for the past 20 years," read the statement from the DCI.

-Fearing for their lives, the fruit vendors rushed to a nearby police station where they filed a report, leading to the arrest of the man who works as a tout in Kericho.
+Fearing for their lives, the fruit vendors rushed to a nearby police station where they filed the report, leading to the arrest of the tout.

 "They rushed to Kericho police station fearing for their lives and filed their reports leading to the arrest of the tout, Kipruto Vincent Koech.
 The suspect is currently in custody facing incitement to violence charges," added the statement from DCI.